Hybrid Active-Passive Galactic Cosmic Ray Simulator: experimental implementation and microdosimetric characterization

-The aforementioned acquisition chain produces three spectra, one for each level of gain, which are joined and processed to create a microdosimetric spectrum.\\ To calibrate the lineal energy of the detector, microdosimetric spectra with pure monoenergetic beam were acquired at \qty{1}{\GeV \per \atomicmassunit}, \qty{0.7}{\GeV \per \atomicmassunit} and \qty{0.35}{\GeV \per \atomicmassunit}.
+The aforementioned acquisition chain produces three spectra, one for each level of gain, which are joined and processed to create a single microdosimetric spectrum.\\ To calibrate the lineal energy of the detector, microdosimetric spectra with pure monoenergetic iron beam were acquired at \qty{1}{\GeV \per \atomicmassunit}, \qty{0.7}{\GeV \per \atomicmassunit} and \qty{0.35}{\GeV \per \atomicmassunit}.
 These were directly compared to the MC simulation applying a similar procedure as described in \cite{Missiaggia2020, Pierobon2023}.
-Microdosimetric spectra and quantities were calculated according to the definition in \cite{Griffiths1985}.
-Similarly, following the definition proposed by ICRU 40 \cite{ICRU40} revisited by Kellerer and Hahn \cite{Kellerer1988}, the quality factor $Q_y(y)$ was calculated from the $d(y)$ microdosimetric spectrum.
-An additional definition provided by ICRP 60 \cite{ICRP60} of quality factor $Q_L(L)$ can be calculated assuming the lineal energy $y$ as a descriptor of the Linear Energy Transfer (LET).
-Both definitions are reported in \autoref{eq:methods:quality_KH} and \autoref{eq:methods:quality_ICRP} respectively.